 These are just a few questions each producer is addressing when developing the main idea of the project together with the director (and writer) during the development, usually the most creative process for the whole creative team.
 Part of the lecture will also be dedicated to the main characteristics of the development financing from European perspective.

-Workshop 1 focuses mainly on creative development and structural dramaturgy while also allowing the participants to gain deeper knowledge about other aspects of the industry such as film financing or market positioning.Script Consultant Trainees
+This workshop focuses primarily on creative development and dramaturgy while also introducing greater knowledge about other aspects of the industry, such as financing and market positioning.Script-consultant Trainees

-The script consultant trainees are trained by both their trainee mentor who supervises their entire learning process, and Feature Launch tutors, who help them understand the different approaches and strategies they use while developing feature film projects.
-Each trainee is assigned to a group of projects and works closely with the script consultant tutor and the participants on the development of their scripts.
-In addition, the trainees regularly meet their trainee mentor and review their learning progress.
+The trainees are trained by both their mentor, who supervises their entire learning process, and Feature Launch tutors, who help them understand the different approaches and strategies they use while developing feature-film projects.
+Each trainee is assigned to one of the three groups, and works closely with their mentor and the participants on the development of their scripts.
+Trainees also meet regularly with their mentor to review their learning progress.